slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Thermodynamic calculation
 We used the attach-pull-release (APR) method, as implemented in the open source package pAPRika version 0.0.3, to calculate absolute binding free energies.
 A complete description of the APR method has been provided in the literature [@1935a9V0d; @W9FLyOZr; @GA1AFcUw; @1HWPx2yMR].
-The attachment and release phases consisted of 15 independent windows.
+The attachment and release phases each consisted of 15 independent windows.
 During the attachment phase, the force constants on the host and guest are scaled by a $\lambda$ parameter that goes from $\lambda = 0$, at which point all restraints are turned off, to $\lambda = 1$, at which point all restraints are at their maximum force constant.
 The $\lambda$ windows are more densely spaced where the force constant is smaller to improve sampling along highly curved regions of the potential of mean force.
 These restraints include a set of distance, angle, and torsion restraints that orient the host and guest along the long axis of the simulation box.